-The Agribusiness Gateway to Industry Schools program (AGISP)
+The Agribusiness Gateway to Industry Schools Project (AGISP)

-The Agribusiness Gateway to Industry Program, managed by the Department of Agriculture and Fisheries (DAF), and funded by the Department of Employment Small Business and Training, educates and encourages students to become part of tomorrow’s agriculture workforce.
+The Agribusiness Gateway to Industry Schools Project, managed by the Department of Agriculture and Fisheries (DAF), and funded by the Department of Employment Small Business and Training, educates and encourages young Queenslanders to become part of tomorrow’s agriculture workforce.

-The program aims to help young people make a successful transition from school into further education and/or employment in agriculture related industries.
-AGISP encourages meaningful collaboration between schools, Vocational Education and Training (VET) providers, universities, and industry to promote and provide agribusiness career opportunities for young Queenslanders.
+The project aims to help young people make a successful transition from school into further education and/or employment in agriculture-related industries.
+AGISP encourages meaningful collaboration between (and is informed by) schools, Vocational Education and Training (VET) providers, universities, and industry to promote and provide agribusiness career opportunities for young Queenslanders.

 In particular, AGISP does this by: